Running Medley Interlisp

 - Download and install from a release

-- (re)build the virtual machine emulator (Maiko) from sources
+- (re)build the virtual machine emulator (Maiko) from sources, run in a release.

 - (Re) build your own Lisp image

-Sessions are preserved between sessions, but will be removed after 30 days of inactivity).
+Sessions and files are preserved between sessions, but will be removed after 30 days of inactivity.
+While you are connected to your session, you can access your files using sftp.
 Online should be good for experimenting and introducing yourself to the environment.
-The online site also provides a way of copying files to and from your account’s files.

 - Running with Docker Desktop

-If you are already familiar with running Docker Desktop, this option may appeal.
+This is a little like running online except you’re connecting to your own Medley service.
+If you are familiar with running Docker Desktop, this option may appeal.
 In addition to a running Docker Desktop, you will need either a VNC viewer (or a windows X server).
 The VNC Viewer allows you to interact with the Medley instance running in Docker (Interlisp Online uses a browser-based VNC viewer.)

 The instructions for this configuration are located at Running with Docker.

-Medley (maiko) currently requires having an X-server installed – which one to use depends on your platform.
+Maiko currently requires having an X-server installed; which one to use depends on your platform.

 We use GitHub Actions workflow automation to build Maiko for different platforms; if your platform isn’t in the mix you may need to download maiko sources and make and install those binaries.